SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 20 February, 2024
+### 📅 Wednesday, 21 February, 2024
 ------
 ### Events
 ------
-- Presidents Day (also known as Washington's Birthday):
-  - Federal holiday in the United States celebrated on the third Monday of February
-  - Honors all past presidents of the United States, although originally established to honor George Washington
-  - Many government offices, schools, and businesses are closed
-  - Retail sales and promotions are common
-  - Parades and community events may take place in some areas
-  - Some historical sites and museums may have special programs or free entry

-Please
+- Presidents' Day (Washington's Birthday): A federal holiday celebrated on the third Monday in February, which falls on February 21st when that date is a Monday.
+It honors George Washington, the first President of the United States, and often extends to honoring all past U.S. presidents.
+- Mardi Gras (Fat Tuesday): Depending on the year, Mardi Gras can sometimes fall on February 21st.
+It is the final day of revelry before Ash Wednesday and the beginning
 ### Positive Qoute
 ------
-"Embrace each day with a heart full of gratitude and a smile that radiates kindness. 😊🌟 Spread love wherever you go, and watch the world bloom around you. 🌸💕 #PositivityWins"
+"Every sunrise 🌅 is a new page in your story of life.
+Embrace it with an open heart ❤️ and a curious mind 🧠, for the world is your canvas 🎨, and you are the artist of your destiny ✨."